-After seeing how it works, you can now name some of the advantages yourself.
+After seeing how it works, you can now name some advantages yourself.
 Here is the list of advantages of the Secure Embed method.

 Sharing with Only a Few Clicks.
 No Developer Needed

-As you have seen in this post, I haven’t written a single line of code, it is just working with using the Secure Embed option easily.
-All you need to do is to use the URL output of the Secure Embed or embed the HTML code somewhere on a webpage you want.
-This method, unlike Power BI Embedded (which needs a developer touch), is very simple to implement.
+As you have seen in this post, I haven’t written a single line of code; it works by using the Secure Embed option easily.
+All you need to do is use the URL output of the Secure Embed or embed the HTML code on a webpage you want.
+Unlike Power BI Embedded (which needs a developer touch), this method is very simple to implement.

-Looking at the title of this method of sharing, “Secure Embed”, you probably guessed it.
+Looking at the title of this method of sharing, “Secure Embed,” you probably guessed it.
 You have also seen in this post, through an example, how the content is secured for only those users who are authorized to see the content.
-This method, unlike Publish to Web, is a secure method of sharing.
+Unlike Publish to web, this method is a secure method of sharing.

 Row-Level Security is Supported

-Publish to Web method doesn’t support row-level security because there is no concept of the user logged in, because no login required.
-However, using Secure Embed only authorized users will have access to the report, and as a result, row-level security is possible.
+Publish to web method doesn’t support row-level security because there is no concept of the user logging in because no login is required.
+However, using Secure Embed, only authorized users will have access to the report, and as a result, row-level security is possible.

 Some Limitations of Power BI Embedded about the content to be shared applies.
 For example, ArcGIS Maps is not currently supported.